Civ13/civ13-wiki/wiki/Pepelsibirsk.md

 ---

 - "Anti-Soviet agitation and propaganda", punishable by anything between 6 months of imprisonment, to the death penalty, depending on the severity of the offense.
-- "Private entrepreneurial activity and activity as a commercial middlemen", punishable by up to 5 years imprisonment and confiscation or property.
+- "Private entrepreneurial activity and activity as a commercial middleman", punishable by up to 5 years imprisonment and confiscation or property.
 - "Using threats or violence toward an official or public worker", punishable by up to 6 months imprisonment.
 - "Willful appropriation of the title or authority of an official", punishable by up to 3 years imprisonment.
 - "Obstructing the execution of an electoral law", punishable by up to 2 years imprisonment, or 1 year of corrective labour.